GTM Team Structure: How to Build Your Go-to-Market Team [2026]

 How much should I budget for my GTM team?

-GTM team costs typically represent 30-50% of total company spending for growth-stage B2B companies.
-As a rough guideline, plan for total loaded cost (salary plus benefits plus tools plus travel) of approximately 40-60% of your target ARR.
-For example, if you are targeting $5M in ARR, your GTM team budget should be in the range of $2M-$3M.
-This includes salaries, commissions, marketing spend, software tools, and any outsourced services.
-The exact ratio depends on your margin structure, growth rate, and efficiency targets.
-Companies in aggressive growth mode will spend a higher percentage of revenue on GTM; companies optimising for profitability will aim for a lower ratio.
-Track your CAC payback period and LTV:CAC ratio to ensure your GTM spending is generating sustainable returns.
+GTM costs typically represent 30-50% of total company spending for growth-stage B2B companies.
+Plan for total loaded cost (salary, benefits, tools, travel) of roughly 40-60% of your target ARR — if you are targeting $5M ARR, your GTM budget is roughly $2M-$3M.
+The exact ratio depends on margin structure, growth rate, and efficiency targets.
+Track CAC payback period and LTV:CAC to ensure spending is generating sustainable returns.

 Build Your GTM Team the Right Way